SQream/sqream_docs/guides/operations/setup/local_docker.rst

 =========================================
 To install NVIDIA Docker, we must first install the NVIDIA driver.

-..
-Note:: SQream DB works best on NVIDIA Tesla series GPUs, which provide better reliability, performance, and stability.
+.. note:: SQream DB works best on NVIDIA Tesla series GPUs, which provide better reliability, performance, and stability.
 The instructions below are written for NVIDIA Tesla GPUs, but other NVIDIA GPUs may work.

 .. contents:: Follow the instructions for your OS and architecture:
    :local: